Shigeo Kageyama: Casting

-Mob is voiced by Setsuo Ito.
+Mob is voiced by Setsuo Itō.
 He recalls being nervous during recording for the first episode of the first season, to the point he barely slept in the previous day.
 During the auditions, Ito was surprised by the other actors working in the series who kept supporting him.
 Still, the actor was not able to be more healthy until the eighth episode of the first season.
 Ito was glad that Reigen was voiced by Takahiro Sakurai as he admired him from a very young age giving him more parallels to the relationship between the duo.
 One was glad with Ito's performance, claiming he fits Mob's personality.

-According the actor, Mob's growth is moderate with one example being when he joins the body-building club and starts working out.
+According the actor, Mob's growth is moderate with one example being when he joins the bodybuilding club and starts working out.
 That's just one example of how what you see on screen over time allow his character to change, which appealed to the voice actor.
 Since he was performing the same character in the plays, Ito's feelings involving the protagonist remained similar but with a different atmosphere as he was working with from anime voice actors to stage actors.
 The atmosphere of being on stage and surrounded by an audience was also different.
 By the time the third season was green-lighted, Ito was glad with how much work he has been doing, feeling he became more confident in the past years and came to like more his character as well as his relationship with Reigen.

 For the English dub of the series, Mob was voiced by Kyle McCarley who voiced him in the first two seasons but expressed doubts as redoing his work for the third.
 In the stage play, Mob is portrayed by Ito again.
 Tatsuomi Hamada portrays Mob in live-Action Drama.